 New Mexico will consider the negligence of all the parties involved in the accident, including your own.
 If your actions partly contributed to the crash, you can recover damages proportionate to your degree of fault.
 For example, a court may find that you are 30 percent negligent, and that the defendant is 70 percent negligent.
 In this situation, you can recover no more than 70 percent of your total damages from the defendant.

 By proving your personal injury claim, you can potentially obtain damages related to the injuries you sustained in a side impact accident.
 You may be able to recover for your medical costs, lost income, property damage, and pain and suffering.
 If your relative died in a fatal side impact crash, you may obtain damages through a claim for wrongful death.
 You can potentially recover compensation for their medical bills and funeral and burial expenses, as well as for loss of companionship.
 New Mexico gives an injury victim and his or her family three years from the date the action accrued to file a personal injury or wrongful death lawsuit.

-Consult an Albuquerque Lawyer to Seek Compensation After an Accident
+Consult an Albuquerque Lawyer to Seek Compensation After a T-Bone Accident